Last updated: Thursday, 7 January 2021.

 Visitors will be able to borrow and return library materials, attend scheduled events and will be able to use the public computers.

-Will Canning Bridge Library be reopening?
+Has Canning Bridge Library reopened?

 Yes!
 We have made changes to the model and hours at Canning Bridge Library based on the community’s feedback about their usage of the facility.

 The new hours changed to Monday to Friday, 9am to 4pm when the facility re-opened on Monday, 2 November as the Canning Bridge Express Library.

 The express library is fully self service, where library members can click and collect their loans and there is also be a boutique collection of popular titles available for loan, wifi and an after-hours chute open 24/7 so the community can return their items at any time.

 Are public computers still available?

 Yes, public computers are available to use at any of our reopened libraries (except Canning Bridge).
 Due to social distancing measures, we have fewer terminals available at this time.
 To help ensure access to public computers is shared equally amongst the community, we are currently limiting session times to 60 minutes with a total of 3 hours per day.

 Have programs like Storytime and technology training started again?

 Many of our regular programs for children and adults have resumed in our libraries.